Ohms Series: DISTORTER OF WORLDS

 -“C” or Clean: Controls volume of the clean preamp side.
 12 o’clock position is unity volume and past that is all boost!

 -“T”or Tone: Controls the treble response of the drive side.

 -“F” or Fat: Controls the amount of bass entering the drive side.

 -3 way toggle selects the voicing of the drive side.
 All 3 are very distinct and fiery.

 I’ll will take care of any problems as long as you bought it directly from me.

-There’s demos vids on my IG page.
-Completely hand built in Los Angeles, CA. Designed and built by me, for dirt box enthusiasts like me.
+Completely hand built in Long Beach, CA. Designed and built by me, for dirt box enthusiasts like me.
 I use high quality Gorva enclosures.
 Everything is hand stamped, drilled, painted and wired because that’s the only way I can do it.

 I designed these circuits while cooped up during COVID closures last year.
 They are the result of tons of hours of experimenting and trying to create new and original sounds.
 I try to source the best parts I can get for all my builds, as if I was building it for myself.
 I do everything from my home workshop in my garage.